galaxyproject/galaxy-hub/src/Admin/Tools/AddToolFromToolShedTutorial/index.md

-INCLUDE(/Admin/LinkBox)
-INCLUDE(/Admin/Tools/LinkBox)
+---

-<div class="title">Installing Tools into Galaxy from Tool Shed</div>
+pagetitle: Installing Tools into Galaxy from Tool Shed
+---
+PLACEHOLDER_INCLUDE(/Admin/LinkBox)
+PLACEHOLDER_INCLUDE(/Admin/Tools/LinkBox)

 This page describes the simple and uncomplicated installation of a tool into Galaxy.
 The process has to be completed by an administrator through the [Admin Interface](/Admin/Interface).
-For more advanced examples and additional description, please see [our guide to installing repositories to Galaxy](/InstallingRepositoriesToGalaxy).
+For more advanced examples and additional description, please see [our guide to installing repositories to Galaxy](/ToolShed/InstallingRepositoriesToGalaxy).
 If the tool you need does not exist in the Tool Shed you can add it to your Galaxy instance manually.
 Please see the [Add Tool Tutorial](/Admin/Tools/AddToolTutorial).
 **For scripted installation of tools using the API please see the bottom of this page.**